ChrisRackauckas/ParallelDataTransfer.jl/README.md

 together (use the passed variables in a function, and type the returns), then your code will be parallel and type-stable.

+I am interested in suggestions for making this usage more "automatic".
+If you have design ideas / implementations to recommend, feel free to open issues and submit PRs.

 ## Credit